Church Growth Today?

 - Fast Growing Churches – retain 20 – 35% of their first time guests.

-With all these statistics it seems that churches are not growing as people think they are.
+Looking at these statistics it seems that churches are not growing as people think they are.
 Pastors and church leaders are looking for solutions to this problem.

 Even mega churches come to a point where they plateau or start declining in number.
 This shows that beyond the first visit, church systems and processes are needed.